eclipse-keyple/keyple-website/content/learn/developer-guide/reader-plugin-add-on.md

 summary: How to develop an add-on to handle a specific hardware device.
 type: book
 toc: true
-draft: false
-weight: 50
+weight: 1
 ---

 ---
 ## Overview

-This page is intended for developers who want to create a Keyple plugin for a specific device.
+This guide is intended to help developers who want to create a Keyple reader plugin add-on for a specific device.
-It presents step by step the necessary steps depending on the characteristics of the reader.

 ---
 ## Operating mode